-Communication Disclaimer Disclosure and Manner of Display Television and video ads (including those disseminated over the Internet) "Ad paid for by [committee's name]" (on file with Form 410 or 461) • "Committee major funding from [names of top three donors contributors of \$50,000 or more]" in descending order, beginning with the largest contributor and may not appear in all capital letters (not applicable to non-recipient committees) Disclaimer Disclosure Format: All text must be centered horizontally in the disclosure area, in a contrasting color, and in Arial equivalent type and, if there are top contributors, must be underlined unless except as specified below The size for the smallest letters in the disclaimer must be four percent of the height of the display screen unless this causes the name of any top contributors to exceed the width of the screen or causes the disclaimers to exceed one-third of the display screen, the type size of the name of the top contributor shall be reduced until the name fits on the width of the screen or the entire disclaimer fits within one-third of the display screen, but in no case shall the type size be smaller than 2.5 percent of the height of the screen and Disclaimer must be displayed at the beginning or end of the ad for at least five seconds of a broadcast of 30 seconds or less or for at least 10 seconds of a broadcast longer than 30 seconds Disclaimer Disclosure must appear on a solid black background on the entire bottom one- third of the display screen, or bottom one-fourth of the screen if the committee has no top contributors Each top donor contributor must be centered horizontally disclosed on a separate horizontal line separate from other text, may and is not required to be underlined and may not be condensed unless doing so is necessary to keep the name of a contributor from exceeding the width of the screen. appear in all capital letters
+Television and video ads (including those disseminated over the Internet)

+- "Ad paid for by [committee's name]" (on file with Form 410 or 461) - "Committee major funding from [names of top three contributors of \$50,000 or more]" in descending order, beginning with the largest contributor and may not appear in all capital letters (not applicable to non-recipient committees) - Disclosure Format: All text must be centered horizontally in the disclosure area, in a contrasting color, in Arial equivalent type and, if there are top contributors, must be underlined except as specified below

+The size for the smallest letters must be four percent of the height of the display screen and must be displayed at the beginning or end of the ad for at least five seconds of a broadcast of 30 seconds or less or for at least 10 seconds of a broadcast longer than 30 seconds

+Disclosure must appear on a solid blackbackground on the entire bottom one-third of the display screen, or bottom one-fourth of the screen if the committee has no top contributors

+Each top contributor must be disclosed on a separate horizontal line separate from other text, may not be underlined and may not be condensed unless doing so is necessary to keep the name of a contributor from exceeding the width of the screen.

-Communication Disclaimer Disclosure and Manner of Display Electronic media ads not covered below (except video ads, see above), and email • "Who funded this ad?" text as a hyperlink in a contrasting color and font size that is easily readable by the average viewer Must hyperlink to a website containing the "Ad paid for by" and "Committee major funding from" disclaimers disclosures in a contrasting color and in no less than 8-point font "Committee major funding from" may not appear in all capital letters Must remain online until 30 days after the date of election Social media ads "Ad paid for by" and "Committee major funding from" disclaimers disclosures in a contrasting color and in no less than 8-point font on the committee's profile, landing page, or similar location; and is not required to include disclaimers disclosures are not required on each individual post or comment "Committee major funding from" may not appear in all capital letters • Not required when the only expense or cost of the communication is compensated staff time unless the social media account was created only for the purpose of advertisements under the Act Website and email "Paid for by" and "Committee major funding from" disclaimers disclosures printed clearly and legibly in a contrasting color and in no less than 8-point font at the top or bottom of the email and every publicly accessible page of the website "Committee major funding from" may not appear in all capital letters Electronic media ads that are audio only See disclaimer disclosure requirements for radio ads above This text is not required if including it is impracticable.
-In such circumstances the ad need only include a hyperlink to a website containing the website disclaimers disclosures
+Communication Disclosure and Manner of Display Electronic media ads not covered below (except video ads, see above) "Who funded this ad?" text as a hyperlink in a contrasting color and font size that is easily readable by the average viewer Must hyperlink to a website containing the "Ad paid for by" and "Committee major funding from" disclosures in a contrasting color and in no less than 8-point font "Committee major funding from" may not appear in all capital letters Must remain online until 30 days after the date of election Social media ads • "Ad paid for by" and "Committee major funding from" disclosures in a contrasting color and in no less than 8-point font on the committee's profile, landing page, or similar location; disclosures are not required on each individual post or comment "Committee major funding from" may not appear in all capital letters Not required when the only expense or cost of the communication is compensated staff time unless the social media account was created only for the purpose of advertisements under the Act Website and email "Paid for by" and "Committee major funding from" disclosures printed clearly and legibly in a contrasting color and in no less than 8-point font at the top or bottom of the email and every publicly accessible page of the website "Committee major funding from" may not appear in all capital letters Electronic media ads that are audio only See disclosure requirements for radio adsabove This text is not required if including it is impracticable.
+In such circumstances the ad need only include a hyperlink to a website containing the website disclosures.